Rinse turkey with cool water and dry with paper towels. Let stand for 2 hours at room temperature.

-Place rack on lowest level in oven.
-Heat oven to 450 degrees.
-Combine melted butter and white wine in a bowl.
-Fold a large piece of cheesecloth into quarters and cut it into a 17-inch, 4-layer square.
-Immerse cheesecloth in the butter and wine; let soak.
+Preheat oven to 450 degrees with rack in lower third.
+Combine melted butter and white wine in a large bowl.
+Fold a large piece of cheesecloth into quarters and cut into a 17-inch, four-layer square.
+Immerse cheesecloth in butter and wine; let soak.

-Place turkey, breast side up, on a roasting rack in a heavy metal roasting pan.
-If the turkey comes with a pop-up timer, remove it; an instant-read thermometer is a much more accurate indication of doneness.
+Add vegetables to a large, heavy roasting pan.
+Place a roasting rack over vegetables.
+Position turkey, breast-side up, on rack.
+If turkey comes with a pop-up timer, remove it; an instant-read thermometer is a more accurate indication of doneness.
 Fold wing tips under turkey.
-Sprinkle 1/2 teaspoon each salt and pepper inside turkey.
-Fill large cavity and neck cavity loosely with as much stuffing as they hold comfortably; do not pack tightly.
-(Cook remaining stuffing in a buttered baking dish for 45 minutes at 375 degrees.)
-Tie legs together loosely with kitchen string (a bow will be easy to untie later).
-Fold neck flap under, and secure with toothpicks.
-Rub turkey with the softened butter, and sprinkle with remaining 1 1/2 teaspoons salt and pepper.
+Season cavity with salt and pepper.
+Fill cavities loosely with as much stuffing as they will hold comfortably; do not pack tightly.
+(Cook remaining stuffing in a buttered baking dish at 375 degrees.)
+Truss turkey with kitchen string.
+Fold neck flap under and secure with toothpicks.
+Rub turkey with softened butter and season with salt and pepper.

-Lift cheesecloth out of liquid, and squeeze it slightly, leaving it very damp.
-Spread it evenly over the breast and about halfway down the sides of the turkey; it can cover some of the leg area.
+Lift cheesecloth out of liquid and squeeze it slightly, leaving it very damp.
+Spread it evenly over breast and about halfway down sides of turkey; it can cover some of the leg area.
 Place turkey, legs first, in oven.
 Cook for 30 minutes.
 Using a pastry brush, baste cheesecloth and exposed parts of turkey with butter and wine.
-Reduce oven temperature to 350 degrees and continue to cook for 2 1/2 more hours, basting every 30 minutes and watching pan juices; if the pan gets too full, spoon out juices, reserving them for gravy.
+Reduce oven temperature to 350 degrees.and continue to cook for 2 more hours, basting every 30 minutes and watching pan juices; if vegetables begin to darken, add a little chicken stock or water.

-After this third hour of cooking, carefully remove and discard cheesecloth.
-Turn roasting pan so that the breast is facing the back of the oven.
+After these 2 1/2 hours of cooking, carefully remove and discard cheesecloth.
+Turn roasting pan so breast is facing back of oven.
 Baste turkey with pan juices.
 If there are not enough juices, continue to use butter and wine.
 The skin gets fragile as it browns, so baste carefully.
-Cook 1 more hour, basting after 30 minutes.
+Cook 30 to 60 more minutes, basting after 30 minutes.

-When fully cooked, transfer turkey to a serving platter, and let rest for about 30 minutes.
-Meanwhile, make the gravy.
-Pour all the pan juices into a glass measuring cup.
-Let stand until grease rises to the surface, about 10 minutes, then skim it off.
-Meanwhile, place roasting pan over medium-high heat.
-Add 1 cup dry red or white wine, or water, to the pan.
-Using a wooden spoon, scrape the pan until liquid boils and all the crisp bits are unstuck from pan.
-Add giblet stock to pan.
-Stir well, and bring back to a boil.
-Cook until liquid has reduced by half, about 10 minutes.
-Add the defatted pan juices, and cook over medium-high heat 10 minutes more.
-You will have about 2 1/2 cups of gravy.
-Season to taste, strain into a warm gravy boat, and serve with turkey.
+When fully cooked, transfer turkey to a serving platter and let rest for about 30 minutes.
+Meanwhile, make gravy.
+Strain pan juices into a fat separator, discarding vegetables.
+Let stand until fat rises to the surface, about 10 minutes, then skim it off.
+In a small jar, shake to combine, giblet stock and flour.
+Place roasting pan over medium-high heat.
+Add giblet stock mixture.
+Use a wooden spoon to scrape up browned bits from bottom of pan.
+Bring back to a boil, and cook until liquid has thickened slightly.
+Add defatted pan juices and cook over medium-high heat until thickened to desired consistency.
+You will have about 2 cups of gravy.
+Season with salt and pepper.
+Strain into a gravy boat.
+Serve with turkey.